Gregg Barak: Newsmaking criminology

 Barak first introduced the concept of Newsmaking Criminology in a 1988 Justice Quarterly article.
 In his edited anthology, Media, Crime, and the Social Construction of Crime: Studies in Newsmaking Criminology (1994), Barak described the roles that media plays in shaping our understandings of crime and social control, and how criminologists could intervene in that understanding.
 He argued that there is a critical role for criminologists to engage in by taking part in mediated representations of crime and justice in order to inform and ideally shape the narratives on crime and justice, and to help make the news consumption of crime and crime control as well as criminal justice more representative and less distorted than it has always been.
 In a 2022 article in Advances in Social Sciences Research Journal, Barak presented a self-ethnography about the workings of social media in relation to the monetization of the Trump book industry based on his theory and practice of newsmaking criminology.
-He focused on three elements— commentaries, publicity, and digital content—that are each interlinked with the monetizing of Trump, criminology, and criminologists and with the "socially mediated newsmaking" about Trump’s lawlessness and his ability to get away with it.
+He focused on three elements— commentaries, publicity, and digital content—that are each interlinked with the monetizing of Trump, criminology, and criminologists and with the "socially mediated newsmaking" about Trump's lawlessness and his ability to get away with it.

 While considering the relationship that exists between the developing political economy of mass media, intellectuals, and conceptions of crime and justice, Barak also revealed how a criminological practice of newsmaking has the potential to take advantage of the available opportunities in the production of crime and crime control news.
-In this vein, he became a contributing writer in 2022 for the online publications The Crime Report and Salon.
+In this vein, he became a contributing writer in 2022 for the online publications The Crime Report and Salon. and in 2024, Barak became a contributing writer for RawStory.
+In 2024, he wrote an articles about the 2024 presidential election and the seven dangling January 6 Election interference lawsuits.

 Corporate criminology

-Having incorporated his analyses from Crimes by the Capitalist State and Theft of a Nation, Barak’s subsequent work contributed to criminological understanding of the ways in which nation-states rationalize, conventionalize, and routinize corporate criminality.
+Having incorporated his analyses from Crimes by the Capitalist State and Theft of a Nation, Barak's subsequent work contributed to criminological understanding of the ways in which nation-states rationalize, conventionalize, and routinize corporate criminality.
 In 2015, his edited volume, The Routledge International Handbook of the Crimes of the Powerful was published in hardback, and again in paperback in 2020.
 In 2017, his book, Unchecked Corporate Power: Why the Crimes of Multinational Corporations are Routinized Away and What We Can Do About It, was published.
 The latter book, also translated into Serbian and published in 2020, provides a critical analysis of the criminogenic outcomes of neoliberal regulation and policy from the financial sector through to the chemical industry.
 Raymond J. Michalowski describes the book as a "thoughtful and thought-provoking examination of contemporary corporate harms."
 He regarded the book as a must read for both "scholars and citizens concerned with the rising power of corporations and the declining power of average citizens."
 In 2021, he provided strategies to reduce the severity of corporate criminalization.